 The journey from Hong Kong to Macau takes roughly 1 hour and costs $168 HKD/ £14.00 there and $189 HKD/ £16.00 back in economy seating.
 Their prices are noted on their website.

-The ferries run every 30 minutes or so but I would recommend booking a ticket online rather than waiting until you get to the ferry terminal as they book out fast (as I learned the head way).
+The ferries run every 30 minutes or so but I would recommend booking a ticket online rather than waiting until you get to the ferry terminal as they book out fast (as I learned the hard way).

 The ferry was actually pretty comfortable with big seats which were pre-assigned to us at boarding and there was even free (although slightly dodgy) wifi!